-Earth Day is celebrated on April 22, and we want to share some ways you can enjoy and protect the planet this year.
+Earth Day is celebrated on April 22, but there are celebrations taking place all weekend long.
+We want to share some ways you can enjoy and protect the planet!
 Below is a list of just a few places where you can get involved, spend some time outside, and enjoy the nature around you throughout the Chicago area.

 If you just want to get outside and celebrate Earth Day in your own way, take a look at our suggestions to discover the outdoors of the Chicago region.

 Join Openlands for community tree plantings across Chicago.
-On Earth Day we are looking for TreeKeepers to help plant in Humboldt Park and our Forestry Crew is assisting a community tree planting in Forest Glen.
+On Earth Day we are looking for TreeKeepers to help plant in Humboldt Park and our Forestry Crew is assisting a community tree planting at Morrill Elementary School in the Chicago Lawn Neighborhood.
 Be sure to register as a volunteer if you’re interested.

 DuPage Forest Preserves are hosting several history hikes, site tours, and restoration workdays at Churchill Woods, West Chicago Prairie, and Mayslake.
 See the full list.

 Lake County Forest Preserve District is also hosting a number of restoration workdays at sites across the county.
 Learn more.